-“HP has a long history of enabling telecom operators to realize the economics and business agility of high volume IT industry servers in their network data centers and central offices,” said Marchhew.
+“HP has a long history of enabling telecom operators to realize the economics and business agility of high volume IT industry servers in their network data centers and central offices,” said Februaryhew.
 “HP is the industry leader in qualifying and characterizing volume enterprise IT technologies for deployment in the telco network infrastructure.
 This is enabling telecom service providers to significantly reduce their costs and to more rapidly innovate in an increasing competitive landscape for telecom operators.”

-Traditionally servers have been used by telcos to support peripheral functions such as billing, call detail records, and operational support systems, explained Marchhew.
-But now telcos are bringing these servers into their core networks and into the data plane as part of the move to NFV, so these platforms need to be low latency, very deterministic, and have very efficient packet processing, said Marchhew, who was HP’s server representative on the ETSI NFV committee that fueled the network functions virtualization movement.
+Traditionally servers have been used by telcos to support peripheral functions such as billing, call detail records, and operational support systems, explained Februaryhew.
+But now telcos are bringing these servers into their core networks and into the data plane as part of the move to NFV, so these platforms need to be low latency, very deterministic, and have very efficient packet processing, said Februaryhew, who was HP’s server representative on the ETSI NFV committee that fueled the network functions virtualization movement.